 Martha Bonbright was a native Athenian.
 Before earning a degree in Library Sciences at Columbia University, where she met her husband, she graduated from the Athens Normal School, Athens High School and the University of Georgia.

-In 2016, after receiving another generous donation from Martha in the form of a bequest, the Economics Department rechristened the center and broadened its scope to address regulation across a wide range of market sectors.
+In 2016, after receiving another generous donation from Martha in the form of a bequest, the John Munro Godfrey, Sr. Department of Economics rechristened the center and broadened its scope to address regulation across a wide range of market sectors.
 The center’s expansion also includes funding support for faculty and graduate student research and travel, graduate assistantships, visiting lecturers, undergraduate internships and other activities.